AndreasGkizis/SerilogExample/README.md

 ---
 ## Summary
 On this branch I use Serilog in order to configure a logger which writes to the Debug,Console,file and Microsoft SQL Server.
 All the settings for the above are in the `appsettings.json` file and are retrieved from there.
-There are seperate files and tables created for every log level.
+There are separate files and tables created for every log level.
 ## How does it work ??

 Here is the logic flow of this branch and how to use it